Report card: Bob Condotta grades the Seahawks’ loss to the Saints

 With Seattle playing particularly conservative on defense, appearing content to make the Saints hunt-and-peck their way down the field on a rainy and windy night, Jamal Adams was not used much as a pass rusher.
 But he came on a delayed blitz on a third down in the fourth quarter and batted down a pass.
 That came after he broke up a deep pass in the third quarter.

-Ugo Amadi again got the start at nickel and most of the snaps, as well, and turned in one of the game’s big plays with his forced fumble of Adam Trautman late in the third quarter that led to Seattle’s tying field goal.
+Ugo Amadi again got the start at nickel and turned in one of the game’s big plays with his forced fumble of Adam Trautman late in the third quarter that led to Seattle’s tying field goal.

 The Seahawks again used a dime package featuring Ryan Neal as a sixth defensive back on third-and-longs and other obvious passing downs.

-Neal, though, got beat for a 31-yard completion to Kamara on the Saints’ drive before halftime that turned into the Saints only TD of the game.
+Neal, though, got beat for a 31-yard completion to Kamara on the Saints’ drive before halftime that turned into the Saints’ only TD of the game.

 Grade: B-